WolframResearch/WolframClientForPython/docs/docpages/intro.rst

 -----------

 The library can parse :wl:`WXF` binary inputs and return Python objects from it.
 The function :func:`~wolframclient.deserializers.binary_deserialize` can deserialize any :wl:`WXF` input into standard Python objects and, eventually, `NumPy <http://www.numpy.org/>`_ arrays.
-Note that the `NumPy <http://www.numpy.org/>`_ library is not mandatory so long as no numeric array is encountered.

 Export a Python list of integers to :wl:`WXF`::